The Quick Summary

 Michael received his engineering degrees from UC Santa Barbara and UC Berkeley, business education in corporate America at GE and Citigroup, leadership training at Crotonville (GE’s John F. Welch Leadership Center), and ability to solve problems through GE’s prestigious Edison Engineering Program and years of Six Sigma practice.

-DomainSherpa was named as the domain name industry “Blog of the Year” in 2012, and Michael was honored with the “Developer of the Year” award in 2013.
+DomainSherpa was named as the domain name industry “Blog of the Year” in 2012 and 2014, Michael was honored with the “Developer of the Year” award in 2013 and has been inducted in the Domain Name Hall of Fame.

 Photo available for press usage – see high resolution version here